K1 Visa Process & Requirements

 - The fiancé who lives in the United States must be a U.S. citizen.
 If they use a green card to live in the United States, they will not be able to sponsor a K-1 visa holder.

 - The sponsoring U.S. citizen needs to sign an I-134 affidavit of support to show that he or she has financial means equal to the U.S. federal poverty guidelines and meanwhile is responsible for the financial support of the foreign fiancé after entry to the United States.

 - It is important that the upcoming marriage happens within the 90-day period.
-This period begins on the day of entry into the United States.
-Proof of plans for the wedding often consist of a travel itinerary, a caterer or other wedding expenses.
+This period begins on the day of foreign fiancé’s entry into the United States.

-Visit DYgreencard to free check eligibility to see whether you are eligible for K-1 visa.
+Visit DYgreencard.com to free check eligibility to see whether you are eligible for K-1 visa.
 No personal information is required at all.

 How to Start the K-1 Visa Process?

-The first step to start the K-1 visa process is to file an I-129F Petition for Alien Fiancé(e) with USCIS.
-Generally, USCIS will require 60 days before form I-129F is approved.
+The first step to start the K-1 visa process is to file an I-129F Petition for Alien Fiancé(e) by the petitioner with USCIS.
+Generally, USCIS will require at least 60 days before form I-129F is approved.
 Sometimes, processing time may require 12 to 18 months.
 Delays may occur when the USCIS requires additional documentation or information.

 All parts of the I-129F form must be completed, and it must be signed.
-The I-129F petition cannot be completed online.
+The I-129F petition cannot be completed at USCIS’s website.
 Instead, it is necessary to print it out and send it and other required documentation to the designated USCIS location by mail.

 Once the I-129F form is approved, the USCIS will send a notice of approval.
-Then the foreign applicant can start the nonimmigrant visa application process to apply for a K-1 nonimmigrant visa, which can be done online.
-When this is completed, the applicant will be notified of an upcoming interview at the closest U.S. embassy or consulate in his or her home country or the country where he or she has permanent residency.
-It can take about four to six weeks to be completed.
+Then the foreign beneficiary can start the nonimmigrant visa application process to apply for a K-1 nonimmigrant visa, which can be done online.
+When this is completed, the beneficiary will be notified of an upcoming interview at the closest U.S. embassy or consulate in his or her home country or the country where he or she has permanent residency.
+It can take about four to six weeks to be completed this step.